Protect Your Vision From Diabetic Complications

 Diabetes is a disease that impacts the production of insulin, a hormone that regulates your body’s blood sugar levels.

 When you eat, most of your food is broken down into glucose (sugar) and travels through the bloodstream.
 An increase in the amount of sugar in the bloodstream signals the pancreas to release insulin, which in turn lets the sugar into your cells.

 If you have diabetes, your body either does not make insulin or doesn’t use it properly.
 This means too much sugar will stay in your bloodstream.

 Over time, elevated blood sugar levels can lead to a variety of health issues, not the least of which include vision problems.
 Even if you don’t notice any change in your vision, it’s still important to have your eyes examined regularly.
 Book your appointment today.Book Appointment

 How Does Diabetes Affect Vision?

-When your body adjusts to diabetes medication or changes in your health routine, it can lead to blurry vision.
+Your body adjusting to diabetes medication or changes in your health routine can lead to blurry vision.